 Protecting against unauthorized physical access is a cornerstone of any information security policy.

 CTS manages door access via Drexel's CCure system.
 Access requests to secured rooms are granted with the approval of the room's manager.
 Card access lists and logs are available upon request.

-CTS maintains a number of cameras in public hallways, certain classrooms, and shared spaces through the College.
-Recordings kept for 30 days.
+CTS maintains a number of legacy cameras in public hallways, certain classrooms, and shared spaces through the College.
+Recordings are kept for 30 days, after which point they are automatically overwritten.
 We follow all of the Department of Public Safety's (DPS) general principles for CCTV Monitoring and Recording of Public Spaces for Safety and Security Purposes.
 In the event of an incident, we provide all relevant recorded video to DPS for further investigation.

 For all new camera installation requests, COE CTS will work with DPS to obtain quotes for installation of approved camera models.
 Installation, access, and maintenance will be handled by DPS.